tvdk-sudoku/Year11Notes/content/notes/AECSC - Index.md

 ### Programming
 - Please note that these notes are incomplete
-- The are also not really being updated as computer science is a dead
+- The are also not really being updated as computer science is a dead subject

 - [[notes/AECSC - Intro|Intro]]
 - [[notes/AECSC - Binary|Binary]]